CCoakley6/CSPB3308Group5/SQL_MD.md

 **Relationships:**

-- One-to-many relationship with the `PlayerRosters` table.
-One `ActiveSessions` record can be associated with multiple `PlayerRosters` records.
+- One-to-one relationship with the `PlayerRosters` table.
+One `PlayerRosters` record is associated with one `ActiveSessions` record.

 ### Data Access Methods